DanielTea/real-time-data-client/README.md

     - Enable **Paper Trading Mode** (recommended for testing)
     - Click **💾 Save API Keys**

-2. **Start the Trading Server**:
+2. **Start the Multi-Broker Trading Server**:

     ```bash
     source .venv/bin/activate
-    python alpaca-trading-server.py
+    python multi-broker-trading-server.py
+    # Or use the startup script:
+    # ./start-multi-broker-server.sh
     ```

-    The server will run on `http://localhost:5001`
+    The server will run on `http://localhost:5002`

 3. **Open Trading Chat**:
     - Click **💬 Trading Chat** in the sidebar